 Commonwealth Electoral Divisions

 Commonwealth Electoral Divisions are an ABS Mesh Block approximation of Australian Electoral Commission (AEC) federal electoral divisions.
 AEC electoral divisions are areas legally prescribed for the purpose of returning members to the House of Representatives.
 ABS Commonwealth Electoral Divisions are based on the AEC electoral division boundaries available prior to publication.
 Commonwealth Electoral Divisions may change as the AEC revise their boundaries.
 Where this occurs, Commonwealth Electoral Divisions will be updated annually, together with updates to other Non ABS Structures.
+The 2021 Commonwealth Electoral Divisions remain current at this time.
 ABS approximations of administrative boundaries do not match official legal boundaries and should only be used for statistical purposes.

 There are 170 Commonwealth Electoral Divisions covering the whole of Australia without gaps or overlaps.
 This incorporates 19 non-spatial special purpose codes including a new Outside Australia code.
 Further information regarding types of special purpose codes can be found in the Commonwealth Electoral Division coding structure section below.